wp-plugins/woocommerce-extra-accounts-fields/README.txt

 *   if the fields is required field
 *   change the default style for woocommerce ( wide, first, last)

-Note that : this plugin need [Woocommerce](http://wordpress.org/ "woocommerce")

 == Installation ==